-- 2.3.10 Within conservation areas, development proposals which preserve or enhance the character or appearance of the area, and accord with other relevant policies of this Plan, will be permitted, provided that: - 2.3.11 Proposals for New Buildings 1) they respond sympathetically to the historic settlement pattern, plot sizes and plot widths, open spaces, streetscape, trees and landscape features, 2) they respond sympathetically to their setting, context and the wider townscape, including views into and out of conservation areas, 3) the proportions of features and design details should relate well to each other and to adjoining buildings, 4) walls, gates and fences are, as far as possible, of a kind traditionally used in the locality, 5) conserve or enhance the significance of all heritage assets, their setting and the wider townscape, including views into and out of conservation areas 6) demonstrate a clear understanding of the significance of heritage assets and of their wider context, - 2.3.12 Proposals for Extensions 7) the character, scale and plan form of the original building are respected and the extension is subordinate to it and does not dominate principal elevations, 8) appropriate materials and detailing are proposed and the extension would not result in the loss of features that contribute to the character or appearance of the conservation area. - 2.3.13 New development which would detract from the immediate or wider landscape setting of any part of a conservation area will not be permitted.
-Development within a conservation area should preserve or enhance its special architectural or historic character or appearance.
+2.3.9 Within conservation areas, development proposals which preserve or enhance the character or appearance of the area, and accord with other relevant policies of this Plan, will be permitted, provided that:

+2.3.10 Proposals for New Buildings

+- 1) they respond sympathetically to the historic settlement pattern, plot sizes and plot widths, open spaces, streetscape, trees and landscape features; - 2) they respond sympathetically to their setting, context and the wider townscape, including views into and out of conservation areas; - 3) the proportions of features and design details should relate well to each other and to adjoining buildings; - 4) walls, gates and fences are, as far as possible, of a kind traditionally used in the locality; - 5) conserve or enhance the significance of all heritage assets, their setting and the wider townscape, including views into and out of conservation areas; - 6) demonstrate a clear understanding of the significance of heritage assets and of their wider context;

+2.3.11 Proposals for Extensions

+7) the character, scale and plan form of the original building are respected and the extension is subordinate to it and does not dominate principal elevations;

+- 8) appropriate materials and detailing are proposed and the extension would not result in the loss of features that contribute to the character or appearance of the conservation area. - 2.3.12 New development which would detract from the immediate or wider landscape setting of any part of a conservation area will not be permitted.